A Small Kitchen in Queens Maxes Out Its Footprint

 Bonus: A friend was renovating her kitchen around the same time and gave Deva and Sam her old dishwasher.
 The only catch was it needed to be picked up.
 While the couple was struggling to maneuver it into the passenger seat of their car (because it didn’t fit in the trunk), a stranger jumped in to help.
 “He simply said ‘My kid’s in the car, and I want him to know that when someone’s having trouble, you help them,’” recalled Deva.

-Style finds: Floor tiles, backsplash, and countertops: Desire Kitchen and Bath.
+Floor tiles, backsplash, and countertops: Desire Kitchen and Bath.
 Kitchen cabinets and sink: Ikea.
 Cabinet hardware: Lowe’s.
-Faucet: Kohler.
-18-inch dishwasher: Whirlpool.
-24-inch stove: Avanti.
-Microwave: Samsung.
+Faucet: Appliances Connection.
+18-inch dishwasher: Appliances Connection.
+24-inch stove: Appliances Connection.
+Microwave: Appliances Connection.
 Lighting and fan: Lowes.
 White Dove in eggshell: Benjamin Moore.

 Lisa and Chris opened up their closed-off kitchen in Queens, adding storage and dining in the form of a peninsula and improving the flow of the space.